 Tapping Local Resources for Sustainable Development Workshop Co-facilitated with Anna Webster - Abetenim Ghana, 2015

-Participatory Design
+Participatory Practice

 Collaborative Platforms

-Creative Experimentation
+Creative Spatial Experimentation

 Three-Year PhD Scholarship